dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ```

 `scheduleMessages` is what will be called by the producer.
-This records new messages in the database, and is also responsible for publishing these to the consumer via `NOTIFY`, only upon transaction success.
+This records new messages in the database, and is also responsible for publishing these to the consumer via `NOTIFY`, upon transaction success.

-`listen` is the entry point for the consumer, implemented via PG `LISTEN` (the `Stream` type here is `fs2.Stream`).
+`listen` is the entry point for the consumer, implemented via PG `LISTEN`, and modelled as an `fs2.Stream`.
 Then, for each message received, the consumer
 - Attempts to `claim` the message for processing.
 Note the return type, `F[Option[EmailMessage]]`.
-Remember there can be multiple consumers running and the message might have already been claimed by another consumer by the time it's received, in which case there's nothing to do and we just move on to the next one.
+Remember there can be multiple consumers running and the message might have already been claimed by another consumer by the time it's received, in which case there's nothing we need to do, and we can move on to the next one.
 - Sends the message downstream (i.e. SMTP), and records that in the database via `markAsSent`.
-Note the return type, `F[Boolean]`. `false` indicates either this message doesn't exist, or that it's already been marked as sent (or as error) - in the latter case, we've observed more-than-once delivery, which we want to avoid as much as possible.
+Note the return type, `F[Boolean]`. `false` indicates either this message doesn't exist, or that it's already been marked as sent (or as error) - in the latter case, we've observed more-than-once delivery.
 - In case of downstream error, we record that in the database via `markAsError`.
 Again, the return type is `F[Boolean]` and `false` can indicate duplicate delivery.

 ## Database internals

-First, a small utility layer around `skunk`.
-This allows us to execute transactions with a bit less boilerplate, gives us a utility function for batch insertion, and to obtain a `LISTEN` subscription where the underlying database session is part of the resulting stream's scope.
+For completeness, we list a small utility layer around `skunk`.
+This gives us
+- A function `transact` to execute transactions with a bit less boilerplate
+- A utility function `batched` for batch insertion
+- A function  `subscribeToChannel` to obtain a `LISTEN` subscription, where the underlying database session is part of the resulting stream's scope.

 ```scala
 package tafto.persist